 Claim of Cause and Effect

-In a claim of cause and effect, you have to do two things extremely well to make the essay valuable.
+The claim of cause and effect requires you to do two things:

-First, describe the cause of an event, a topic, or situation.
-Second, explain the impact or effect of the issue in question has.
+First, you should describe the cause of an event.
+Second, you should explain the implication or impact the issue has.

 Claim of Value